 - Bring the water to a boil until all the ingredients are melted.

-- Remove the bowl from the heat and let cool slightly before adding in essential oils.
+- Remove the bowl from the heat and let cool slightly.

 - Pour the mixture into silicon molds or metal salve tins, whatever you prefer to use.

 - Let the mixture cool completely and then pop the bars out of the molds.

 - Store in an airtight container for up to one year.